Multi-Scale Simulation of Complex Systems: A Perspective of Integrating Knowledge and Data: Objective-oriented multi-scale simulation method

 \textbf{Data-driven methods.} Data-driven methods leverage machine learning or deep learning models to learn the effective dynamics of complex systems.
 Vlachas et al.~\cite{vlachas2021accelerated} accelerate simulations of molecular systems by learning dynamics at the coarse scale modeled by autoencoders and applying a probabilistic mapping between coarse and fine scales via a mixture density network.
 Some other studies also use autoencoders to model dynamical systems~\cite{vlachas2022multiscale,lee2020model,fukami2020convolutional}.
 Besides, variational autoencoder (VAE) can be utilized to learn latent-space dynamics of high-dimensional systems~\cite{hernandez2018variational}.
 This is achieved by reducing complex, nonlinear processes to a single embedding with high fidelity.
-The performance of long short-term memory networks (LSTMs)~\cite{hochreiter1997long} and neural ordinary differential equations (NODEs)~\cite{chen2018neural} is explored in learning latent-space representations of dynamical equations~\cite{maulik2020time,maulik2021reduced}.
+The performance of long short-term memory networks (LSTMs)~\cite{hochreiter1997long} and neural ordinary differential equations (NODEs)~\cite{chen2018neural} are explored in learning latent-space representations of dynamical equations~\cite{maulik2020time,maulik2021reduced}.
+Deep Koopman neural networks~\cite{brunton2021modern} and LSTM are utilized to model the dynamics of slow variables and fast variables, respectively~\cite{li2023learning}.
 In addition, sampling strategies~\cite{champion2019discovery,bhatia2021machine,gong2021advanced,dupuis2012importance,manohar2019optimized} are proposed for modeling multi-scale dynamics.
 For example, Harsh et al.~\cite{bhatia2021machine} present a dynamic-importance sampling approach for adaptive multi-scale simulations.
 It uses machine learning to dynamically sample the phase space by a macro model using microscale simulations, which enables automatic feedback from the micro to the macro scale.